 The SonarQube community edition is free and open-source and is popularly considered perfect for entry-level CI/CD Secure DevOps.
 On the other hand, its Developer, Enterprise, and Datacenter editions feature increasing sophistication levels for larger deployments.

-The Crashtest Security Suite is a vulnerability scanning tool with advanced crawling to detect vulnerabilities in web applications.
+The Crashtest Security Suite is a security vulnerability scanning tool with advanced crawling to detect a wide range of vulnerabilities in web applications.
 By seamlessly integrating into the development pipeline, scans can be automated to be part of the standard build and deployment process.